joshgallantt/rsCALC/README.md

 If you've tried to grab insights from RewardStyles' commission interface, you know that it's dated and unwieldy. rsCALC is designed to automate the process and enable you to make business decisions faster.

 Features:
-* Automatically logs in to your RewardStyle account and downloads your data from a specified date range
+* Automatically logs in to your RewardStyle account and downloads your data for a specified date range
-* Provides some at-a-glance stats for the given period:
+* Provides some useful out of the box stats such as:
   * Estimated Advertiser Earnings (using automatically updated brand rates)
   * Top Brands
   * Top Products